 Walls can be more complicated than ceilings in some aspects, for instance, suspension.
-Most of our products are designed to attach to t-bar suspension systems.
-With a wall, we don’t have the typical t-bar suspension system.
+Most of our products are designed to attach to T-bar suspension systems.
+With a wall, we don’t have the typical T-bar suspension system.
 This can add some complexity, especially because the application tends to be more high touch.

-You expect a lot of traffic with wood walls where people might be leaning against it, putting their hands on it, or having their feet hitting as they’re standing next to the wall or walking past it.
+You expect a lot of traffic with wood walls where people might be leaning against them, putting their hands on them, or having their feet hitting as they’re standing next to the wall or walking past it.
 We would typically recommend a wood wall product that’s a lower profile, for instance, a linear versus a grille.
 If you are going to do a wood grille wall, then we would recommend a more dense pattern with shallower members.

 What are the best products for wood walls?